vibhabellutagi19/vibhabellutagi19.github.io/blog/2024-11-29-de-bootcamp-dimensional-modelling/index.md

 - RLE is one of reasons why Parquet is so efficient for storing data.
 - However, **shuffle can ruin this efficiency**.
 Since shuffle happens in a distributed environment during JOIN and GROUP BY operations, data is redistributed across nodes, and compression benefits like RLE are often lost.

+I hope you enjoyed reading this blog on Dimensional Modelling.
+If you have any questions or feedback, feel free to reach out to me on <SocialLinks />
 ---
 [1]: source from wikipedia